 The Rise of Zero Trust Security

 As Microsoft has argued, part of Zero Trust is assuming the corporate network has already been breached, either by hackers targeting that network through phishing or malware or via an employee’s compromised home device connecting to the network.
-The good news is that many organizations are shifting toward a Zero Trust mentality.
+The good news is that many organizations in NJ are adopting a Zero Trust cyber security approach to strengthen their defenses and reduce risk.

 More Effective Security